This article was originally published in Minnesota Bench & Bar.

 When asked what their law firms should accomplish in the next few years, most small-firm leaders will say that they want to be more successful.
 They will say that they plan to do this by working harder and smarter.
 These vague aspirations, however commendable, do not constitute a plan.

 It is not surprising that many small law firms lack strategic plans.
-Their counterparts at larger law firms have staff to manage the firm, so that the lawyers can concentrate on clients.
+Their counterparts at larger law firms have the staff to manage the firm so that the lawyers can concentrate on clients.
 Solos and small-firm lawyers must do it all themselves.
 As a result, strategic planning often takes a back seat to client matters.

 What is Strategic Planning?

 When attorneys hear the term “strategic planning,” their innate cynicism often takes over.
 They envision hours spent with a high-priced consultant who spouts arcane business jargon and then presents obvious recommendations.
 In other words, these attorneys envision a complete waste of their time and money.

 Put these preconceptions aside.
 Strategic planning is not all that complicated.
 It is simply a process that forces a law firm to pause briefly to carefully consider where the practice has been, where it is today, where you would like it to be in the future—and how you can make this happen.

 In other words, strategic planning is a process in which an organization defines its goals and then creates a plan to achieve these goals.
 The process forces busy lawyers, who are often scrambling to keep up with the day-to-day tasks of lawyering, to actually anticipate the future.
 Most plans cover one to three years.